broomweed/avocado/README.md

 var ten2 = 2 * five;    // ten2 also = 10
 ```
 By surrounding a string expression with backticks, you can access the value of the variable referred to by that expression.

+**Note: this might not actually work and will be removed very soon**
 ```
 var ref = 'foo';
 var ref2 = 'fo';